 Bout Damn Time, Lady!
-Nancy Pelosi Expected To Announce Full Support Of Donald Trump’s Impeachment Inquiry
+Nancy Pelosi Announces Full Support Of Donald Trump’s Impeachment Inquiry

-Nancy Pelosi To Support Trump Impeachment Inquiry
+Nancy Pelosi Supports Trump Impeachment Inquiry

 Nancy Pelosi has finally decided to stop being a chicken s#!t Congresswoman and will support her colleagues’ desire to formally impeach 53% of white women’s President, Donald Trump.